▒▒▒ ACCESS DENIED ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 The Hydrogen Peroxide Method

-The fix is hydrogen peroxide.
-I used SalonCare 40 Volume Creme Developer, a hair salon product available at Sally Beauty Supply.
-It contains approximately 12% hydrogen peroxide in a thick cream consistency that clings to plastic parts — essentially retrobright in a bottle.
+Fix is hydrogen peroxide.
+I used SalonCare 40 Volume Creme Developer from Sally Beauty Supply.
+About 12% hydrogen peroxide in a thick cream that clings to plastic.
+Basically retrobright in a bottle.

 What You Need